OpenShift strategy

 Introduction

-authentication strategy is the preferred and default strategy
+The openshift authentication strategy is the preferred and default strategy when Kiali is deployed on an OpenShift cluster.

-strategy supports namespace access control.
+The openshift strategy supports namespace access control.

-strategy is only supported for single cluster.
+The openshift strategy is supported for single and multi-cluster deployments.

 Set-up

-you shouldn’t need to configure anything.
-If you want to be verbose, use the
+Since openshift is the default strategy when deploying Kiali in OpenShift, you shouldn’t need to configure anything.
+If you want to be verbose, use the following configuration in the Kiali CR:

 spec: